-The bulk of support for the consumption of fossil fuels in Korea can be attributed to the tax exemptions for fuels used in the agriculture and fisheries sectors, although their value has decreased substantially from a combined revenue forgone of KRW 1.76 trillion (USD ) in 2013 to KRW 1.3 trillion in 2016.
+The bulk of support for the consumption of fossil fuels in Korea can be attributed to the tax exemptions for fuels used in the agriculture and fisheries sectors, although their value has decreased substantially from a combined revenue forgone of KRW 1.76 trillion in 2013 to KRW 1.35 trillion in 2018.
 Due to uneconomic mining, the Korean Government has been supporting domestic coal production for decades.
-Support for anthracite mining has been provided in various ways, including through market price support, subsidies for acquiring capital equipment, subsidies for the exploration of coal resources, and support of a more general nature.
+Support for anthracite mining has been provided in various ways, including through market price support, subsidies for acquiring capital equipment, subsidies for the exploration of coal resources, and support for coal miner welfare programmes and social liabilities.
 It has undergone reductions in the last decade, with programmes providing capital injections closing in the early 2000.
 Similarly, coal-briquette production is supported through the direct subsidisation of unit costs for manufacturing and supporting the freight costs of producers.
 This support is expected to decrease until its removal in 2020 in line with Korea's 2009 G-20 Pittsburgh commitments.

-Examples of measures VAT Exemption for Briquettes (1976-) Introduced in 1976 to benefit low-income households, this measure exempts the sale of briquettes in Korea from the 10% value-added tax.
+Examples of measures VAT Exemption for Briquettes Introduced in 1976 to benefit low-income households, this measure exempts (1976-) the sale of briquettes in Korea from the 10% value-added tax.
 This measure was worth KRW 16 billion in 2016.
-Coal-Mining Capital and Facilities (1989-) This measure provides support to domestic producers of anthracite coal through market price support, subsidies for acquiring capital investment, financial support for the exploration of coal resources, and support of a more general nature.
-Figures in 2011 estimate that KRW 7.5 trillion worth of grants were disbursed for this measure, the latest year in which budgetary estimates are available.
-This measure was worth KRW 5.6 billion in 2016.
+Coal-Mining Capital and This measure provides support to domestic producers of anthracite coal Facilities through market price support, subsidies for acquiring capital investment, (1989-) financial support for the exploration of coal resources, and support of a more general nature.
+This measure was worth KRW 3.2 billion in 2018.